 The past is taken care of with the winner of the Legacy Award, the present is acknowledged on the night and the future is . . .

 Well, that is largely in the hands of the hundreds of music teachers around the country who tirelessly encourage, coax and cajole new talent to express itself.

-So this year music teachers are being acknowledged in an inaugural award.
+So last year for the first time music teachers were being acknowledged in an inaugural award.